 (2) Where a person makes an oral request for entry in accordance with these rules and makes the appropriate payment, the agent must generate a receipted ticket or tickets (with randomly selected numbers generated by computer) in accordance with the subscriber’s instructions and give it or them to the subscriber.

-(3) Subject to rule 10, on receipt of a playslip completed and posted in accordance with these rules, to the Commission with the appropriate payment, the Commission must use that playslip to generate a receipted ticket or tickets and post it or them by ordinary mail to the subscriber at the return address accompanying the entry.
+[(3) deleted.]

 [Rule 11 amended in Gazette 6 Jun 2008 p.
-2259-60.]
+2259-60; 16 Dec 2014 p.
+4761.]

 12. Receipted tickets, surrender of